Ashton, Gardner and Dyke: History

 Founding band member Tony Ashton first met the drummer Roy Dyke when playing with various Blackpool-based groups.

 Ashton was invited to join the Liverpool beat group The Remo Four as organist/vocalist, whilst Roy Dyke became the group's drummer, having joined them in 1963.
 Their best work came in 1966 when they released their album Smile!.
 Before their breakup in 1968, they backed George Harrison on his album Wonderwall Music.
 Harrison later played guitar on their song "I'm Your Spiritual Breadman".

 Ashton and Dyke then joined forces in 1968 with the bassist Kim Gardner, who had previously played in minor British groups The Birds and The Creation.
 The three simply called themselves Ashton, Gardner and Dyke.
 Mick Liber, formerly of Python Lee Jackson, played lead guitar with the group.

 They released their first single "Maiden Voyage"/"See The Sun In My Eyes" on Polydor Records in 1969, but it flopped.
+Also in the band for a period of time as the producer of their first single, and on the cover of their "Best Of" CD was ex-Bee Gees guitarist Vince Melouney.

 However, their next single, "Resurrection Shuffle" on Capitol Records, made them household names.
-The brass section included Lyle Jenkins (saxophone) and Dave Caswell (trumpet) of the Birmingham band Galliard.
 The song entered the UK Singles Chart on 16 January 1971, had a chart life of 14 weeks, and peaked at Number 3.
 The song reached number 40 in the U.S. Billboard Hot 100 chart.
 The song was their only hit record, earning them the designation of one-hit wonders.
+The trio soon hired a small group of musicians to help them perform on stage; these members were Scottish/Australian guitarist Mick Liber (of Python Lee Jackson fame), and a brass section that included Lyle Jenkins (saxophone) and Dave Caswell (trumpet) of the Birmingham band Galliard, as well as a trombone player, John Mumford (formerly of Bruce Turner's Jump band), was also briefly with them.

 They performed the song on BBC's Top of the Pops, on 27 December 1971, with Ashton singing live and remembering most of the words.
 The song has since been covered by a number of artists, including Tom Jones and Clarence Clemons.